frekyll/css-checkbox/README.md

 This is inspired by [wtf-forms](https://github.com/mdo/wtf-forms).
 I often find myself copying this source, so I made a package.

 ## Features
-- Create larger hit area for checking the control
+- Create a larger hit area for checking the control
 - Replace the default `<input>` with a semantic wrapper
 - Trigger the state of `<input>` automatically